 Always maintain a minimum clear space (equal to the height of the biggest letter used in a Logo or exceeding it) around the BFF’s Logos.

 Whenever displaying the BUSINESS FAMILIES FOUNDATION logo in colour (rather than displaying it in black and white), ensure that the infinity sign is displayed in blue (Pantone® 273 C) and that the words BUSINESS FAMILIES FOUNDATION are displayed in black (Pantone® black 80%).
-When displaying any other BFF Logo, display it in black and white or use orange colour (Pantone® 021 C) for the infinity sign of the BUSINESS FAMILIES FOUNDATION ROAD MAP FOR ENTREPRENEURIAL FAMILIES and green colour (Pantone® 369 C) for the infinity sign of the BUSINESS FAMILIES FOUNDATION BUSINESS FAMILY FUNDAMENTALS.
-Example:
+When displaying any other BFF Logo, display it in black and white or use the colors specific to the trademark

-Do not alter, change or modify any of the colours of the Business Families Foundation logo.
-Example of improper use:
+Do not alter, change or modify any of the colours of the BFF’s logos.

 Whenever displaying any BFF Logo never use the infinity icon (the lemniscate) alone, without the words and typeface of the original BFF designs.
 Example of improper use: